 47. Borrowing, when prudently managed, is an important tool for financing sustainable development investments.
 Maintaining sustainable debt levels is the responsibility of the borrowing countries.
 We also acknowledge that lenders have a responsibility to lend in a way that does not undermine a country's debt sustainability.
 Amid successive crises, shocks and record global debt levels, many developing countries face high borrowing costs and significant debt challenges.
-High debt service burdens severely constrain fiscal space for investment in sustainable development and climate action.
+The detrimental impacts of disasters and climate change, including extreme weather events and slow-onset events, resulting in unprecedented social, economic and environmental challenges, push debt to unsustainable levels, especially in LDCs and SIDS.
+At the same time, High debt service burdens severely constrain fiscal space for investment in sustainable development and climate action.
 Countries in need of debt workouts face "too little, too late" restructurings, with adverse growth and development impacts.
-There is a need for a development-oriented debt architecture to allow countries to sustainably borrow and invest in sustainable development, and for support to heavily indebted developing countries in need of immediate debt relief to return to a path of debt sustainability.
+There is a need for a development-oriented debt architecture, introducing innovative debt instruments that to allow developing countries to reduce debt distress, sustainably borrow and invest in sustainable development, including resilience building projects.
+Debt forgiveness linked to progress in building resilience can further and for support to heavily indebted developing countries in need of immediate debt relief to return to a path of by reducing debt sustainability burdens and freeing fiscal space for investments, while fostering stronger partnerships between creditor and debtor countries.